-JOB ANNOUNCEMENT: Restorative Schools Coordinator and Facilitator
+JOB ANNOUNCEMENT: Restorative Justice Diversion Coordinator

-Full Circle Restorative Justice (FCRJ) provides restorative justice diversion, victim advocacy, restorative school programs and community dialogues to transform conflict.
+Full Circle Restorative Justice (FCRJ) provides restorative justice diversion, victim advocacy, restorative school programs and community dialogues to transform harm and conflict.
 The FCRJ mission is to increase the health and safety of the community through restorative prevention and intervention.
 Restorative justice practices (RJP) restore and strengthen community through skillful advocacy and facilitation of conversations involving conflict, crime or harmful behavior.
-RJP promote relationships, respect, responsibility, repair and reintegration.
+RJP promote relationship, respect, responsibility, repair and reintegration.

 FCRJ prevention programs for schools provide services to educators, administrators, parents and students to resolve conflicts quickly and thoroughly with the goals of reducing school violence, increasing learning and enhancing peer and student-teacher relationships.
 Attending to these goals results in a reduction of the school-to-prison pipeline and leads to safer communities.